-- Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace.
+- Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace as depicted in Figure 18, (page 22).
 The shut-off valve should be readily accessible for service and/or emergency use.
-Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off.
-See Figure 18, (page - · Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used on threaded joints of gas piping must be resistant to the actions of liquefied petroleum gases. - .
-The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - Flexible gas connectors are not recommended for this type of furnace but may be used if allowed by local jurisdiction.
+Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off. - Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used on threaded joints of gas piping must be resistant to the actions of liquefied petroleum gases. - The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - Flexible gas connectors are not recommended for this type of furnace but may be used if allowed by local jurisdiction.
 Only new flexible connectors may be used.
-Do not reuse old flexible gas connectors. - · A drip leg should be installed in the vertical pipe run to the unit.
-See Figure 18.
+Do not reuse old flexible gas connectors. - A drip leg should be installed in the vertical pipe run to the unit as shown in Figure 18.

-Table 10, (page 34) lists gas flow capacities for standard pipe sizes as a function of length in typical applications based on nominal pressure drop in the line.
+Table 9, (page 32) lists gas flow capacities for standard pipe sizes as a function of length in typical applications based on nominal pressure drop in the line.

 The furnace may be installed for either left or right side gas entry.
-When connecting the gas supply, provide clearance between the gas supply line and the entry hole in the furnace casing to avoid unwanted noise and/or damage to the furnace.
-Typical gas hookups are shown in Figure 18.
+When connecting the gas supply, provide clearance between the gas supply line and the entry hole in the furnace casing to avoid unwanted noise and/ or damage to the furnace.
+A typical gas service hookup is shown in Figure 18.